 I graduated in 2013 from the School of Architecture at London Metropolitan University.
 Previously, I had studied Ancient History and Archaeology with History of Art and Architecture at Trinity College Dublin and subsequently began my architectural studies at the University of Limerick in 2007.

-An architect and researcher, I have experience in practice in both the UK and Ireland, spending a number of years at award-winning London studio Lynch Architects where I became an associate in 2015.
+An architect and researcher, I have experience in practice in both the UK and Ireland.
 In 2016 I was awarded the RIBA Boyd Auger Scholarship for an ongoing research project entitled 'Portico and Patio: Response to Climate and Tradition in Cuban Modernist Architecture', which resulted in a small publication and an exhibition of drawings and models at the Crypt Gallery in September 2018.

 I have been a visiting critic at a number of universities including Queens University Belfast, the University of Liverpool and Cambridge University.
 Since 2017 I have been the director of my own practice, Howland Evans Architects.
 I am a member of the RIBA Research Grants Sub-Committee.